Telecorporación Salvadoreña: International

-On June 1, 2008, Telecorporación Salvadoreña create an alliance with DirecTV where in Channel 429 of Telecentro, DirecTV is the one in charge to transmit all the national programs of TCS in the United States and Canada.
+On June 1, 2008, Telecorporación Salvadoreña created an alliance with DirecTV where in Channel 429 of Telecentro, DirecTV is the one in charge to transmit all the national programs of TCS in the United States and Canada.

-This is one of the passages for the internationalization of the television transmitter but important of El Salvador, another one of the plans to future that it has TCS is to inaugurate the live signal of the 4 channels of the television transmitter in its Internet page.
+This is one of the passages for the internationalization of the television transmitter, another one of the plans to the future that it has TCS is to inaugurate the live signal of the 4 channels of the television transmitter in its Internet page.

 The alliances on which it counts TCS, are another one of the factors that contribute to the exchange of information and variety of programming on which it counts.
 The strategic alliances that the television transmitter owns are:

 Logos

 Since its foundation, Telecorporación Salvadoreña uses the "TCS" initials as an abbreviation of the company.

 Logo used from 1985 to 2002.